China sets court hearings for two Canadians charged with spying | Law-Order

 China sets court hearings for two Canadians charged with spying

-China has a conviction rate of well over 99%, and public and media access to trials in sensitive cases are typically limited.
-Beijing insists the detentions are not linked to Meng's arrest.
+China has a conviction rate of well over 99%, and public and media access to trials in sensitive cases is typically limited.
+Beijing insists the detentions are not linked to Meng’s arrest.

-In a separate statement, Global Affairs Canada spokesman Jason Kung told Reuters that Kovrig's hearing would take place in the capital, Beijing, with Spavor's held in the city of Dandong in the northeastern province of Liaoning.
+News of the trial dates comes on the eve of talks between top U.S. and Chinese officials in Alaska, the first such high-level meeting since U.S. President Joe Biden took office.
+On Thursday, China's foreign ministry declined during a regular daily briefing to confirm the trial dates but said the hearings are not linked to the Alaska talks.

+"The trials have nothing to do with China-U.S. high level strategic dialogue," said ministry spokesman Zhao Lijian.
+'THERE WILL BE A VERDICT'

+Spavor's hearing will take place in the northeastern city of Dandong, which shares a river border with North Korea, while Kovrig's will be in Beijing, Global Affairs Canada spokesman Jason Kung said in a statement.
 The two men face spying charges and it is unclear how long the process may take, but "there will be a verdict," a Canadian government source said.

+In a statement, Spavor's family said the charges against him are vague and have not been made public, and that he has had "very limited access and interaction with his retained Chinese defense counsel."
+They called for the unconditional release of both Spavor and Kovrig.

+"A failure to allow for effective legal representation is a violation of China’s international obligations," said Jim Zimmerman, a Beijing-based lawyer with Perkins Coie who is representing the Spavor family.
+"The continued unjust and arbitrary detention depriving them of their liberty is both unfair, disproportionate, and unreasonable," he said.

 Prime Minister Justin Trudeau has sought support from U.S. President Joe Biden to counter Chinese influence.
 "Human beings are not bartering chips," Biden said after speaking with Trudeau by video link in February.
 "We're going to work together until we get their safe return."